hallo-w3lt/hallo-w3lt/README.md

 ---

-### 🧠 About Me
+### About Me

-I'm a software developer with over **15 years of experience**, and more than **8 years focused on Unreal Engine**.
-I specialize in creating **immersive gameplay experiences**, building **custom engine extensions**, and developing **high-performance plugins** that expand Unreal's capabilities.
+I am a software developer with over 15 years of experience in software development and more than 8 years of working with Unreal Engine.
+I have a deep understanding of the engine and enjoy creating immersive experiences, developing plugins and extending its capabilities to support game developers.

-My passion lies in fusing **technical excellence** with **artistic vision**—whether that’s through Wwise audio integration, dynamic rendering systems, or building tools that streamline workflows for game developers.

 ---

-### 🏢 Bytehide Solutions, S.L – Contributions
+### Bytehide Solutions, S.L – Contributions

 As a **Software Developer at BYTEHIDE**, I've collaborated on a wide range of tools and systems for the Bytehide product ecosystem: